-- To preserve and enhance the exiting Green Infrastructure network and promote active travel. - To reduce the impact of through traffic and improve non-vehicular transport.
+- To preserve and enhance the existing Green Infrastructure network and promote active travel. - To reduce the impact of through traffic and improve non-vehicular transport. - 3.14 A questionnaire was disseminated in hard copy form as an insert in the Renhold Village Magazine to all 1,375 households in Renhold, in the week commencing 28th March 2022, with a response date of 3rd May 2022.
+In total, 45 completed forms were returned. - 3.15 Community views on the draft Vision were as follows: - a) 93.3% of respondents supported the draft Vision, reflecting the fact that it was based upon the responses to the earlier community survey by representing community sentiment accurately.

-- 3.15 A questionnaire was disseminated in hard copy form as an insert in the Renhold Village Magazine to all 1,375 households in Renhold, in the week commencing 28th March 2022, with a response date of 3rd May 2022.
-In total, 45 completed forms were returned. - 3.16 Community views on the draft vision were as follows: - a) 93.3% of respondents supported the draft vision, reflecting the fact that it was based upon the responses to the earlier community survey by representing community sentiment accurately. - b) Maintaining physical separation between Renhold and Bedford was supported, but also preserving the gaps between the 'Ends' and an additional perspective which is maintaining separation from neighbouring villages.
-The latter has particular relevance given the proposed expansion of Great Barford adjacent to the parish at Cuckoo Brook. - c) Some interesting dilemmas were posed by the responses to the 'community' theme, in particular the risk of duplicating provision of facilities and services that are already relatively accessible in neighbouring parts of Bedford. - d) The connectivity theme highlighted a number of traffic and parking issues that are not directly within the remit of the Neighbourhood Plan.
-The issue of including digital connectivity might sit better under the community theme, as one of the elements of community infrastructure. - 3.17 Community views on the draft objectives were as follows: - a) 91.1% of respondents supported the draft objectives. - b) The potential impact of EWR and the proposed employment land allocation at Water End were not addressed overtly in the objectives and should be. - c) Maintaining the distinction between the 'new estates' and urban edge of Bedford is an important issue given their relative proximity than some of the more established parts of the village. - d) Clarifying the extent of 'small-scale' housing should allay many or all of the expressed concerns. - 3.18 A 'drop-in' session for Renhold residents was held at the Village Hall on 3rd May 2022, to provide an additional mechanism for community feedback on the draft vision and objectives.
-40 people attended and their views and comments were recorded. - 3.19 The survey and 'drop-in' session responses have been applied to finesse the draft vision and objectives in light of the suggested additions and amendments.
-The Neighbourhood Plan policies were then developed to reflect the vision and objectives.
+- b) Maintaining physical separation between Renhold and Bedford was supported but also preserving the gaps between the 'Ends' and an additional perspective which is maintaining separation from neighbouring villages.
+The latter has particular relevance given the proposed expansion of Great Barford adjacent to the Parish at Cuckoo Brook. - c) Some interesting dilemmas were posed by the responses to the 'community' theme, in particular the risk of duplicating provision of facilities and services that are already relatively accessible in neighbouring parts of Bedford. - d) The connectivity theme highlighted a number of traffic and parking issues that are not directly within the remit of the Neighbourhood Plan.
+The issue of including digital connectivity might sit better under the community theme, as one of the elements of community infrastructure. - 3.16 Community views on the draft Objectives were as follows: - a) 91.1% of respondents supported the draft Objectives. - b) The potential impact of EWR and the proposed employment land allocation at Water End were not addressed overtly in the Objectives and should be. - c) Maintaining the distinction between the 'new estates' and urban edge of Bedford is an important issue given their relative proximity than some of the more established parts of the village. - d) Clarifying the extent of 'small-scale' housing should allay many or all of the expressed concerns. - 3.17 A 'drop-in' session for Renhold residents was held at the Village Hall on 3rd May 2022, to provide an additional mechanism for community feedback on the draft Vision and Objectives.
+40 people attended and their views and comments were recorded. - 3.18 The survey and 'drop-in' session responses have been applied to finesse the draft Vision and Objectives in light of the suggested additions and amendments.
+The Neighbourhood Plan policies were then developed to reflect the Vision and Objectives.